Orfium/django-command-monitoring/README.md

 To disable the command monitoring feature for development runs you can include the input `--disable_monitor`

+If you want to disable the monitoring in the testing env, you can add a variable in your testing settings:
+`TESTING=True`

 ## After installation
 Your data in FireBase will look like this: